China visa-free for Australians: what's actually changed in 2026

 - If you are connecting through Hong Kong, remember that Hong Kong and mainland China are separate immigration jurisdictions.
 A flight from Sydney to Hong Kong does not pre-clear you for the mainland; you will go through Chinese immigration again on the mainland-side flight.

-That is the scheme in full.
-For everything else — when to go, how long, what a properly designed trip looks like — the rest of the blog is the longer answer.
+That is the scheme in full, as last verified on 10 June 2026.
+For everything else, when to go, how long, what a properly designed trip looks like, the rest of the blog is the longer answer.

 Frequently asked questions